- Clinical science

 B cell activation via Th cells (2° response)

-Activated B cells change the antibody isotype in response to specific cytokines that are released by Th cells.
+Within the germinal centers of lymph nodes, activated B cells change the antibody isotype; in response to specific cytokines that are released by Th cells.
 IgM, the primary antibody on B cells before getting activated, is switched to IgA, IgE, or IgG.
 IgM is also secreted by plasma cells (stimulated by IL-6).

-- 2. signal = membrane receptor on the B cell binds to (CD40L) on the surface of → cytokines released that determine immunoglobulin class switching
+- 2. signal = membrane receptor on the B cell binds to (CD40L) on the surface of → Released cytokines determine immunoglobulin class switching.

 - Contains the variable/hypervariable region